 Sixty passengers lost their lives and four were wounded during the bombing of the Nis ekspres bus near the village of Luzani.
 On that occasion NATO warplanes bombed also the ambulance which came to help the victims when one doctor was injured on 1 May 1999.
 Niš Ekspress bus after NATO shelled it 1 May 1999. … Continue reading BLOODY 1 May, 1999.
 NATO killed 70 Serbs at Lužani

 (...)
-It should be emphasized that the Vidovdan commemorations are not celebrations of a Serbian military victory over the Turks, for the Serbs were not victorious in the Kosovo Battle.
+It should be emphasized that the Vidovdan commemorations are not celebrations of Serbian military victory over the Turks, for the Serbs were not victorious in the Kosovo Battle.
 However, it is incorrect, and even malicious, to claim that at Vidovdan commemorations the Serbs "celebrate their defeat in the Kosovo Battle."
-Such a … Continue reading Kosovo battle spiritual significance.
+Such a statement … Continue reading Kosovo battle spiritual significance.
 Ethic Codex of Saint Vid’s day /28.
 June 1389.